Community school (England and Wales)

 A community school in England and Wales is a type of state-funded school in which the local education authority employs the school's staff, is responsible for the school's admissions and owns the school's estate.
 The formal use of this name to describe a school derives from the School Standards and Framework Act 1998.

-Board School
+Board school

 In the mid-19th century, government involvement in schooling consisted of annual grants to the National Society for Promoting Religious Education and the British and Foreign School Society (BFSS) to support the "voluntary schools" that they ran, and monitoring inspections of these schools.
-The Elementary Education Act 1870 imposed stricter standards on schools, and provided for the setting up of locally elected school boards in boroughs and parishes across England and Wales, empowered to set up elementary-level board schools where voluntary provision was insufficient to meet local education need.
+The Elementary Education Act 1870 (33 & 34 Vict. c.
+75) imposed stricter standards on schools, and provided for the setting up of locally elected school boards in boroughs and parishes across England and Wales, empowered to set up elementary-level board schools where voluntary provision was insufficient to meet local education need.

 A number of voluntary schools, especially those of the BFSS, chose to become board schools.
 Parents were still required to pay fees, though the fees of the poorest were paid by the board.